truefoundry/truefoundry-gitops-sample-repository/README.md

             ├── workspace1.yaml
             └── applications/
                 └── sample-app.yaml

+gateway/
+├── models/
+│   └── openai-model.yaml
+├── guardrails/
+│   └── openai-guardrail.yaml
+└── mcp-servers/
+    └── mcp1.yaml

+integrations/
+└── custom.yaml

+teams/
+├── backend.yaml
+└── frontend.yaml

+virtualaccounts/
+└── virtualaccount1.yaml
 ```

-We have a top level folder for each cluster.
-Inside the cluster folder, we have the cluster configuration file and a folder for workspaces.
-The workspaces folder contains the workspace configuration files and the applications folder which contains the application configuration files.
+The repository contains the following top-level folders:

+- **clusters/** - Cluster configurations with nested workspaces and applications
+- **gateway/** - AI Gateway configurations including models, guardrails, and MCP servers
+- **integrations/** - Integration provider configuration
+- **teams/** - Team configuration
+- **virtualaccounts/** - Virtual account configuration

 ## File Naming Convention

+### Clusters
 Each file in the clusters folder should follow the naming convention of `<cluster-name>.yaml`.
 The cluster name should be the same as the folder name.

 The workspaces folder should contain a folder for each workspace.
 The folder name should be the same as the workspace name.
 The workspace configuration file should follow the naming convention of `<workspace-name>.yaml`.

 The applications folder contains the spec of all the applications.
 Each application should be in a separate file and follow the naming convention of `<application-name>.yaml`.

+### Gateway
+The gateway folder contains three subfolders:
+- **models/** - Each model file should follow the naming convention of `<model-name>.yaml`
+- **guardrails/** - Each guardrail file should follow the naming convention of `<guardrail-name>.yaml`
+- **mcp-servers/** - Each MCP server file should follow the naming convention of `<mcp-server-name>.yaml`

+### Integrations
+Each integration file in the integrations folder should follow the naming convention of `<integration-name>.yaml`.
+The integration name in the file should match the filename.

+### Teams
+Each team file in the teams folder should follow the naming convention of `<team-name>.yaml`.
+The team name in the file should match the filename.

+### Virtual Accounts
+Each virtual account file in the virtualaccounts folder should follow the naming convention of `<virtualaccount-name>.yaml`.
+The virtual account name in the file should match the filename.

 ## Github actions

 We will use Github actions to validate the configuration files and also apply them on every push.
-To set up the actions, we will need to create a Github repository secret with the name `TFY_API_KEY` and the value of the API key which you can generate from the Truefoundry dashboard.
+To set up the actions, we will need to create the following Github repository secrets:

-Before running the actions, please
+- `TFY_HOST` - Your TrueFoundry host URL
+- `TFY_API_KEY` - The API key which you can generate from the TrueFoundry dashboard

 There are primarily 2 Github actions in the .github/workflows folder: